-The installment method does not apply to the fourth quarter ending December 31.
-The entire amount of tax due for the fourth quarter of each year is due by January 31 of the following year.
+The installment method does not apply to the fourth quarterly unemployment tax report (quarter ending December 31.)
+The entire amount of tax for the fourth quarter is due by January 31 of the following year.

 Employers who are required to file and pay electronically must also submit installment payments electronically.